jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   - Plug a USB storage device into the Autotest server.
 Note that all data on your USB stick will be destroyed.

-  - Unmount any mounts on the USB device:
+  - Unmount any mounts on the USB device.

-    $ sudo umount /dev/sdx

-    where /dev/sdx is your USB device.

   - Copy the USB image to a USB storage device by executing:

     $ sudo dd if=$HOME/chromeos-hwqual-TAG/chromeos-hwqual-usb.img \
-              of=/dev/sdx
+              of=/dev/sdX

+    where /dev/sdX is your USB device.

   - Plug the USB device into the DUT and boot from it.